 If you properly shield your receiver, its matching network, and any external LNA in a shielding can, you can connect your RF and digital ground planes.
 Isolate the GPS receiver and matching network to its own RF ground plane and connect this to the digital ground plane at a single point.
 The RF ground plane will be the best place to ground the clock and data lines.

 Antenna traces running to the receiver carry an analog signal and should always be placed as far away from digital traces and components as possible.
 Where possible, route your antenna traces inside a shielded enclosure.
-You can also bury your antenna traces on an internal PCB layer and place ground planes on all sides.
-The antenna should be placed just outside the shielding.
+You can also bury your antenna traces on an internal PCB layer and place matching circuit ground planes on all sides.
+The embedded antenna should be placed just outside the shielding.
 All other electronics and the battery should be shielded from the antenna.

 Design for Impedance Matching